ctzouma/paypay-challenge/README.md

 * The port has been set to be on port 8000, so accessing http://localhost:8080 will display the web app.

+* You can login to a few different users.
+I added 1 admin user and another 5 regular users.
+The admin\
+account can be accessed with username/password: admin/admin.
+Similarly, you can access users1-5 with user[1-5]/user[1-5]\
+Just in case, what I mean is that for user1 the username/password is: user1/user1, user2: user2/user2 etc.

 # High level design
 * You will need to login to the page with your user details.

-* A user is an employee, and an admin is a user with a flag to check for increased privellages.
+* Both users and admins are employees; an admin is a user with a flag to check for increased privellages (to view/add/remove/update employees) and they can also grant elevated privelages to other users.

 * A regular user will not be able to access the admin page.

-* Admins may add new employees (i.e users), therefore they will be setting the username / password of that employee.
+* Admins may add new employees (i.e users), therefore they will be setting the username / initial password of that employee.

+* You can logout by clicking the icon on the top right of the page (user icon).

 # Assumptions
 * Assuming each employee has only one performance review of their own each